Non-Resident under Income Tax Act, 1961

 -

-Investment in participatory ventures in (i) to (v) above.
+Participation in ventures mentioned in points (i) to (v) above.

 -